byu-cpe/ecen520_student/tx_sim/UART_Transmitter_sim.md

 We will be using a number of different tools throughout the semester and many of these tools have an integrated text editor.
 It is strongly recommended that you use [VSCode](https://code.visualstudio.com/) for all your text editing needs.
 We will use the command line version of most of these tools and thus will rely on VSCode for all text editing.
-VSCode is a free, open-source text editor that is available for Windows, Linux, and MacOS.
+VSCode is a free, open-source text editor that is available for Windows, Linux, and macOS.
 In addition to editing your files, you can also use VSCode to manage the GitHub repository for your assignments (commit, pull, push, etc.).
 You will be much more productive in this class if you learn how to use VSCode proficiently.